Nudge: Accelerating Overdue Pull Requests Towards Completion

-More recently there has been interest in predicting pull request acceptance, both the eventual decision (merge or abort) as well as the time needed to make the decision.
+More recently there has been interest in predicting pull request acceptance, both the eventual decision (merge or abort), as well as the time, needed to make the decision.
 Soares et al. \cite{Soares:2015:AFP:2695664.2695856}, and Tsay et al. \cite{Tsay:2014:IST:2568225.2568315} looked at a variety of factors to see which one had an impact on pull request acceptance.
-More specifically, Terrell et al. \cite{10.7717/peerj-cs.111} and Rastogi et al. \cite{Rastogi:2018:RGL:3239235.3240504} looked at gender or geographical location impacts a pull request acceptance.
+More specifically, Terrell et al. \cite{10.7717/peerj-cs.111} and Rastogi et al. \cite{Rastogi:2018:RGL:3239235.3240504} looked at gender or geographical location impact on a pull request acceptance.
 The work closest to our work is by Yu et al. \cite{Yu:2015:WDP:2820518.2820564}, who explored the various factors that could impact how long it took for an integrator to merge a pull request.
-Unlike their study we do not examine what factors might impact the time taken to accept a pull request, but rather how much time it would actually take for a pull request to be accepted.
+Unlike their study, we do not examine what factors might impact the time taken to accept a pull request, but rather how much time it would actually take for a pull request to be accepted.
 Hence, unlike past papers which were empirical studies on building knowledge with respect to pull request acceptance, we build a system that will predict how long it will take to accept a pull request and provide actionable feedback to the developers leveraging that knowledge.

 As shown by various studies \cite{Boehm:1984:SEE:2090.2283139, Briand:2000:ERD:347260.347278, Chulani:1999:BAE:322677.322688, 6363444, Bettenburg:2015:TIS:2769781.2769787}, effort estimation is a hard problem.
-One of the primary reasons that contributes to the errors is changing organization dynamics, landscape of the competition, ever-changing schedules and priorities.
+One of the primary reasons that contribute to the errors is changing organizational dynamics, the landscape of the competition, and ever-changing schedules, and priorities.
 Doing effort estimation at the \pr{} level reduces the uncertainty and the variability up to some degree.